Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain. It's 1948's The Three Musketeers.

 So now, for the first time ever, the studio suspended me.
 There were meetings and negotiations; they rewrote the script to give me more to do, and finally I agreed to make the picture.”

-But despite the rocky start to negotiations, The Three Musketeers ended up being a career highlight for Lana.
-As Lana shares in her autobiography [aff. link],
+Despite the rocky start to negotiations, The Three Musketeers ended up being a career highlight for Lana [aff. link]:

 “Am I glad I did [make the film]!
 I enjoyed the filming enormously.
 George Sidney flavored the story with humor and comic swordplay.
 He had Gene Kelly leaping all over the place.
 It was my first picture in Technicolor and my first chance to play a truly villainous lady.”